Berea-CS-Courses/capstone-project-robinsonkal/Deliverables/D2 - Project Decomposition.md

 # Web Scraper Application

-Using an open-source social media web scraper
+Using a self made webscraper

-Exports full messages to a text document(JSON)
+Exports full raw text data(social media posts) to a text document

-4chan is ripe with problematic language, but it might be difficult to get
+4chan is ripe with problematic language, will be one of the websites used to detect dogwhistle-language

 Found a few 4chan threads

-Might have to create my own webscraper later, probably will use premade one in prototyping phase

-If so, I will utilize python libraries URL Lib and Beautiful Soup to do so, content will extract to JSON file
+I utilize python libraries URL Lib and Beautiful Soup to do webscraping

-Will run every month, at least
+Will run every month, at least.
+Considering every two weeks.

 # Python program

-### IMPORTS: full scraped message from a text document (JSON)
+### IMPORTS: full scraped message from a text document
-Tracks words being used most frequently in Json File, lists them

 application needs to be able to filter out words such as the, though, etc.

-Python text analysis library?
-Keyword Extraction?
+Python text analysis library.
+Specifically the NLTK (natural language tool kit).

-Scraping other websites for text analysis comparison ie this word only shows up this percent in other websites.
+NLTK processes such as sentiment analysis will be used on data.

+Compares words most used to a corpus available from the NLTK.

 Program needs to be able to flag overused words.

 will be utilizing Python Pandas, dataframes, series

-### EXPORTS: dog whistle, likelihood, a message in context, and location to a JSON file
+### EXPORTS: potential dog whistles to a JSON file

 	Function1: Takes in messages